Illustration: Script & Seal

 2. OldSkoolVerb by Voxengo

 Voxengo’s OldSkoolVerb adds the ability to fine-tune in comparison to Reverb Solo without sacrificing the idea of a simple UI.
-The outboard gear-esque horizontal arrangement of dials makes adjusting the parameters an effortless process.
-Different settings are easy to A/B and numerical values can be typed into each parameter for maximum precision.
-The reverb comes with a bank of presets that provide a good starting point for a variety of applications.
+The skeuomorphic horizontal arrangement of dials makes adjusting the parameters an effortless process.
+Different settings are easy to A/B and numerical values can be typed into each parameter for maximum precision, and the reverb comes with a bank of presets that provide a good starting point for a variety of applications.

 4. TAL-Reverb-2 by TAL-Togu Audio Line